 Our adrenal glands require adequate salt to produce our hormones.

-Salt also plays a key role in digestion.
+Salt even plays a key role in digestion.

 Got it?
 We need it!
 Why do you suppose other mammals – cows, deer, horses, all seek out salt licks to stay alive?